art projector guide

 How do you decide which of these 3 methods is easiest for you?
 Read through these pages to compare and contrast the different methods and processes, starting with the almighty projector.
 Buying a projector can be a costly experience (depending on the type you want and whether you buy it new or used), so read through this page to help figure out which type of projector is best for your needs and your budget.

-- The Artograph LED300 can create sharp, clear images in almost any lighting situation, whereas other art projectors require a dark (if not pitch-black) room (which you can read about more below, when I discuss other types of art projectors).
-Since the LED300 can produce clear images even in a lighted room, this gives it a huge advantage over the other types of projectors.
+- The Artograph LED800 can create sharp, clear images in almost any lighting situation, whereas other art projectors require a dark (if not pitch-black) room (which you can read about more below, when I discuss other types of art projectors).
+Since the LED800 can produce clear images even in a lighted room, this gives it a huge advantage over the other types of projectors.

-- You can make big projections - over 80 inches (!) which is great for mural work or super-large paintings on canvas or wood panels.
+- You can make big projections, using its 800 lumens of brightness, which is great for mural work or super-large paintings on canvas or wood panels.

 - This projector is extremely portable (especially compared to many of the other projectors out there)!
-At only 6.3 inches across, 4.7 inches deep and 2.2 inches high, this projector is easy to transport to work, school, home, your studio, or anywhere you want to take it.
-Plus it weighs only 1.8 lbs.
-A storage bag is included.
+At only 5.5 inches across and 2 inches high, this projector is easy to transport to work, school, home, your studio, or anywhere you want to take it.
+Plus it weighs only 1.3 lbs.
+A protective case is included.

 - The LED300 as several image functions which may come in handy, such as changing a color image into black and white, or projecting a grid over the image, with 18 different custom grid layouts to choose from.